 In March 2020, the World Health Organization declared a global pandemic following the emergence and rapid spread of a novel strain of the coronavirus ("COVID-19"). which has had a significant impact on businesses through the restrictions put in place by the Canadian, provincial and municipal governments regarding travel, business operations and isolation/quarantine orders.
 At this time, it is unknown the full extent of the impact the COVID-19 outbreak may have on the Company as this will depend on future developments that are highly uncertain and that cannot be predicted with confidence.
 These uncertainties arise from the inability to predict the duration of the outbreak, including the duration of travel restrictions, business closures or disruptions, and quarantine/isolation measures that are currently, or may be put, in place by Canada and other countries to fight the virus.
-The pandemic has had a significant impact on the Company's revenue in 2020 and 2021 as certain client projects were delayed or cancelled due to funding.
+The pandemic has had a significant impact on the Company's revenue as certain client projects were delayed or cancelled due to funding.
+Supply side challenges in the labour market have also limited the Company's ability to fulfill customer demand.
 In response to the revenue loss the Company has reduced its expenses where possible.
-Prodigy also received COVID-19 related government assistance with respect to payroll and rent.
+Prodigy also received COVID-19 related government assistance with respect to payroll and rent in 2020 and 2021.
 It is anticipated that the COVID-19 virus will continue to impact the Company's revenue growth as clients deal with the pandemic.
 In the near-term, this impacts the reprioritization of current projects and related spending.